TristanGoss/edicrowds-backend/README.md

 A settings file is included in the repo to help you integrate with CV Code, but you'll need to install the Ruff extension to use it.

+### Unit tests
+We use Pytest for unit testing.
+It can be installed using `poetry install --with test`, and then run with `pytest`.

+### Environment Variables
+You will need a .env file within your directory to run the code.
+The variables contained within this .env file can be inferred from the `SECRETS` constant within `engine.config.py`.
+If you are unsure what to provide for this file, please contact the author.
+Note that this file must be present for deployment as well.

 ## Service install
 If you are using the public repo, you need to remove "-private" from edicrowds-backend.service.